Homebrew/legacy-homebrew/README.md

 12. Homebrew has a beer theme
     Beer goggles will help you to evangelise Homebrew more effectively.

-13. Homebrew helps get you chicks
+13. Homebrew can help hook you up
     There's no conclusive scientific evidence as yet, but I firmly believe it's just a matter of time and statistics.